A Letter from the Founder

 Two weeks later, I have been both humbled and elated by the overwhelmingly positive response to my piece “Leave Literature Alone” and have decided to go public with our mission.
 My inbox has been flooded with emails from jaded professors, amateur writers, and longtime literary lovers who share my views on literature and are fed up with this equation of literature with far-left political ideologies.

-I once thought that I was alone in loving literature in this peculiar way, but I know now that there are so many reasonable voices who are equally as disheartened by literature’s annexation by the far left—and that we can do our part to encourage modern readers to consider literature in a different way and restore to its onetime classically liberal traditional.
+I once thought that I was alone in loving literature in this peculiar way, but I know now that there are so many reasonable voices who are equally as disheartened by literature’s annexation by the far left—and that we can do our part to encourage modern readers to consider literature in a different way and restore it to its onetime place among the classically liberal tradition.
 I am so grateful for your early support as we embark together on this journey.
 We have a lot of work to do, but I am proud to say that at Pens and Poison, we have already begun restoring literature to its rightful place.

 Lots of love,